+Dublin is the capital of the Republic of Ireland and is a great place to go out and enjoy yourself.
 Dublin Airport is a single terminal airport which has connections to other airports all over the world.
 The main carrier is Aer Lingus, Ireland’s national airline, which has its home in Dublin.
 However, there is also the Irish airline Aer Arann which has domestic flights within the country to places like Cork

 .
 Furthermore Ryanair has a large presence at Dublin Airport so you can get flights to and from Paris, London and Madrid, to name but a few destinations.

+Dublin Airport has many car rental companies and their best offers can all be booked through Rhino Car Hire.
 Driving into Dublin city you are likely to use the M50, a ring road which orbits Dublin city and connects to the M1 (heading to Belfast

 and Northern Ireland) and the M11 (to head south).